KiandaBPM/docs/content/docs/platform/rules/workflow/_index.md

 1. ### Hide or disable

-   This rule is used to hide, disable, show or enable one or more fields, one or more sections or entire forms.
+   This rule is used to hide, disable, **show or enable one or more fields, one or more sections or entire forms**.
 This rule has special meaning in terms of workflow allowing the application to direct user action and flow by hiding or showing entire sections of the application.

 2. ### Make required

-   Use this rule to make individual fields required or entire forms.
+   Use this rule to make individual **fields required or entire forms**.
 Unlike the field property 'Required', this rule will dynamically allocate a mandatory status on chosen forms or fields, that users must complete and submit.

 3. ### Go to form

-   Go to form rule navigates the user from the current form to the destination form.
+   **Go to form** rule **navigates** the user from the current form to the destination form.
 This rule could also set the destination form's display mode.

 4. ### Assign form

-   This rule enables dynamic form ownership and form security assignment of a form owner by assigning a user or a group to a form.
+   This rule **enables dynamic form ownership** and form security assignment of a form owner by assigning a user or a group to a form.
 You could also choose to override or append the form owner.
 By default only form owners can see the form in edit

 5. ### Process security

-   This rule defines the security of the entire process instance (record).
+   This rule **defines the security of the entire process instance** (record).
 Using this rule, you could add any user or group with the right permissions to view/update any instances.

 6. ### Start a (sub) process

-   Start a process rule helps you create a new instance of the same process or a different process.
+   **Start a process** rule helps you **create a new instance of the same process or a different process**.
 You could also map the inputs from the current instance to a new instance.

 7. ### Schedule a rule

-   This rule helps you schedule a rule/rules to be triggered one time, with a recurring schedule or immediately.
+   This rule helps you **schedule a rule/rules to be triggered** one time, with a recurring schedule or immediately.
 For example, this rule could be used to schedule a daily reminder email to a user if the task is not complete.